 Is the Mindvalley All Access Pass worth it?
 And who is Mindvalley for?

-In this Mindvalley All Access Pass review, I share my thoughts about this online education platform for personal growth.
+In this Mindvalley review, I share my thoughts about this online education platform for personal growth.
 I also offer an inside look at exactly what you get if you sign up for the All Access Pass.

-I’ll tell you everything you need to know in this review so you can decide whether the Mindvalley All Access Pass is worth it.
+I’ll tell you everything you need to know in this review so you can decide whether Mindvalley and their All Access Pass is worth it.